 Sage is a wonderful color that works so well with so many other colors.
 It is similar to mint green but has a more earthy tone that is warmer rather than cooler.
 You can almost smell the earthiness of this combo.

-If you use sage at all, be sure to add a little beige in or a lot!
+If you use sage at all, be sure to add a little beige or go all the way.
 Because the two work better together than they do apart and sage is not a color you want to forget.
 It has all the same properties that beige does.

 Red can be a touchy color to work with but if you find the right shade, it won’t overpower the beige but balance it out.
 A medium-red is usually best paired with a medium to light beige, though the beige is more versatile.